Preprod-Labs/DIY-DataExploration-Pandas/README.md

 1. Ensure your virtual environment is activated.

-2. Navigate to the `Code` folder:
+2. Navigate to the `WithPandas` folder:
    ```
-   cd Code/
+   cd WithPandas
    ```

 2. Run a script using Python: